 Affiliated users must present current photo identification associated with the campus or organization listed above.
 Attorneys should present a current bar association card along with a government-issued photo identification.
 Alumni will be asked to show a valid driver's license or other government-issued photo identification to the security officer at the main entrance.
 The officer will check the name against a list of alumni.

-Before 9:00 a.m. and after 8:00 p.m. on weekdays, and after 5:00 p.m. on Saturdays and Sundays, access to the Marshall Law Library is granted only to affiliated users.
+Before 9:00 a.m. and after 8:00 p.m. on weekdays, and all day on weekends, access to the Marshall Law Library is granted only to authorized affiliated users.
 Re-entry by visitors is not permitted after the cutoff time.
 Visitors may not remain in the library after 10:00 p.m. on weekdays, and will be asked to leave at that time.

 Visitor access is granted solely for the purpose of using library resources.
 Use of other portions of the law school building (courtyard, vending area, dining area, computers in other parts of the school, etc.) is strictly prohibited.
 Visitors who are not using library computers or library study areas for legal research purposes will be asked to leave.

 The facility provides accommodations for those with disabilities that go beyond what is required by law.
 Switch plates are operational on the main library entrance door as well as on all restroom doors.
 All study carrels and tables in the library will accommodate wheelchair users.
 Students who have questions about library accessibility issues or who have special needs should contact email@example.com.

 Cell phone use is limited to designated cell phone areas in the law library.
 The designated areas are the Lounges on the 3rd and 4th floors, all Group Study rooms, and the Fayette Street stairwell.
-A cell phone booth is also located just outside the law library entrance and between the law library and the law school on the 1st level.
+Cell phone booths are located just outside the law library entrance and between the law library and the law school on the 1st level.

 Cell phone users should set phones on an inaudible setting while in the library.
 If you receive a call, please go to one of the designated areas to use your cell phone.